Kim compares North Korea's economic woes to 1990s famine

 Kim compares North Korea’s economic woes to 1990s famineNew

-SEOUL, South Korea (AP) — North Korean leader Kim Jong Un has called for waging what he called another arduous march to fight severe economic difficulties, for the first time comparing them to a 1990s famine that killed hundreds of thousands.
-North Korea monitoring groups haven’t detected any signs of mass starvation or a humanitarian disaster.
-But Kim’s comments suggest how seriously he views the current difficulties, which foreign observers say are the biggest test of his nine-year rule.
-Chinese data show North Korea’s trade with China, its biggest trading partner and aid benefactor, shrank by about 80% last year following North Korea’s border closure as part of stringent pandemic measures.
-South Korea says there are signs the North is easing border controls.
+SEOUL, South Korea (AP) — North Korean leader Kim Jong Un is calling for another arduous march to fight severe economic difficulties, for the first time comparing them to a 1990s famine that killed hundreds of thousands.
+North Korea monitoring groups haven’t detected any signs of mass starvation.
+The term arduous march is a euphemism that North Koreans use to describe the struggles the famine.
+Kim’s comments suggest how seriously he views the current difficulties, which foreign observers say are the biggest test of his nine-year rule.
+Chinese data show trade with North Korea shrank by about 80% last year following North Korea’s border closure as part of stringent pandemic measures.
+South Korea says there are signs the North is easing border controls with China, its main trading partner.